sherry13131/BarcodeScanningApp/README.md

 # Products organizing app
-An app that help organizing your products.
+A mobile app that helps organizing your products.
 Records the products by reading its barcode/QR code.

 # Technologies
 * Android Studio